Read more

 Easy Examples of Voice

-• (Lee is the subject of the verb.
-The subject is doing the action of the verb.)
+(Lee is the subject of the verb.
+The subject is doing the action of the verb.)- We play hopscotch.

-• (The pies is the subject of the verb.
+(The cage is the subject of the verb.
 The subject is being acted upon.)

 Real-Life Examples of Voice